ekorkut/palantir-python-sdk/README.md

 ```python
 # TODO: Put output here
 ```
+You can optionally limit the properties returned with `properties` input argument, and order the results using `order_by` input argument.
 ```python
 # Get airports returning with only properties X, Y, and Z and ordered by X in ascending order
 from palantir.objects import OrderTerm